ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.admin/README.md

 * (bluefox) Extended the select component with grouping
 * (bluefox) Allowed the sorting of adapters by name and not only by title
 * (bluefox) Allowed the set state JSON config component

-### 6.8.0 (2023-08-14)
-* (foxriver76) try to find the correct IP for the controller UI multihost slave upgrade
-* (foxriver76) admin is now showing update information, while it is stopped during upgrade
-* (foxriver76) required Node.js version is 16 as 14 is End-Of-Life
-* (foxriver76) fixed downloading folders recursive

 ## License
 The MIT License (MIT)